MartinStyk/quotes-recommender/README.md

 #### Interactors
-Interactors which are important for recommendations
+Interactors which are important for recommendations, located in [app/interactors](./app/interactors) directory.

 * [initialize_quote](./app/interactors/initialize_quote.rb) - this interactor is triggered from home_controller.
 It delegates recommendation work to [recommend_quote](./app/interactors/recommend_quote.rb) interactor.